justlask/Pagination/README.md

-# TODO:
-• Bonus points: Automatic tests covering the endpoint "/apps".
+# Bonus: Automatic tests covering the endpoint "/apps".

+## Mocha
+For testing of this app I am using mocha.
+If you are running it locally, you may access the tests by running `npm test`

+Tests will auto load when you hit the page (at '/') without accessing the api endpoint at /apps If you are trying to load these tests in the browser locally, please change occurances of ${liveURL} to ${localURL} in `public/api.js`